Kirkland, Quebec: History

 In the early 18th century settlement began of farming communities along Côte Saint-Charles (now Boulevard Saint-Charles).
 By 1731, Côte Saint-Charles had 19 farms, 12 houses, and 17 barns.
 It was part of the Parish of Saint-Joachim de la Pointe Claire, which included the present territory of the cities of Beaconsfield, Kirkland, and Pointe-Claire.
 The construction of the Grand Trunk Railway in 1855 brought further development.

 In 1845, the Municipality of Pointe-Claire was created, abolished two years later and restored in 1855 as the Parish Municipality of Saint-Joachim-de-la-Pointe-Claire (or just Pointe-Claire).
 In 1910, Beaconsfield split off to form a separate town.
 In 1955, large portions of the parish municipality were annexed by the City of Pointe-Claire (originally the Village Municipality of Saint-Joachim-de-la-Pointe-Claire) and by the Parish of Sainte-Geneviève.
 Attempts in the late 1950s by the City of Beaconsfield to annex the municipality started the process to become a town.

 In March 1961, it changed status to become a ville (town/city) and took the name Kirkland.
 That same year, the construction began of the Trans-Canada Highway (Autoroute 40), completed in 1964.

 On January 1, 2002, as part of the 2002–2006 municipal reorganization of Montreal, it was merged into the city of Montreal and became a borough.
 However, after a change of government and a 2004 referendum, it was re-constituted as an independent municipality on January 1, 2006.

 Demographics

+According to the Office québécois de la langue française, Kirkland has been officially recognized as a bilingual municipality since 2005-11-02.